Pediatric Sleep Apnea

 What are my Child’s Sleep Apnea Treatment Options?

 Recognizing the symptoms is the first step to helping your child get the sleep they deserve.
-In some cases, a CPAP machine can be the perfect treatment option.
+Then, we’ll evaluate them to determine the next steps.
+In some cases, a CPAP machine can be the perfect treatment option, but your local physician can determine if this is the best option for your child.

-In many cases, however, children have difficulty wearing their CPAP mask throughout the night.
-If your child has trouble using CPAP, Dr. Aldrich can provide comfortable, effective CPAP alternatives.
+If your child is showing signs of sleep apnea, Dr. Aldrich can refer them to a qualified specialist such as an ENT, Allergist, or Orthodontist for further treatment.
 Contact our office today to learn more about pediatric sleep apnea and to schedule you or your child’s consultation.